Adaptive Greedy versus Non-adaptive Greedy for Influence Maximization: Infimum of Greedy Adaptivity Gap

 \section{Infimum of Greedy Adaptivity Gap}

 In this section, we show that the infimum of the greedy adaptivity gap for the triggering model is exactly $(1-1/e)$, for both the full-adoption feedback model and the myopic feedback model.
 This implies that the greedy adaptive policy can perform even worse than the conventional non-adaptive greedy algorithm, but it will never be significantly worse.
 Moreover, we show that this result also holds for both \ICM (Definition~\ref{def:ICM}) and \LTM (Definition~\ref{def:LTM}).
+The theorem below formalizes those above-mentioned results.

 \begin{theorem} For the full-adoption feedback model,